 With a worldwide volatile oil share price, oil and gas companies need to operate at the highest level of efficiency.
 That means reducing costs, such as maintenance, as much as possible, while ramping up production.

-As a maintenance manager for your company’s oil and gas production, you’re aware of the importance that your organisation plays within the world’s energy needs.
+As a maintenance manager for your company’s oil and gas production, you’re aware of the importance that your organisation plays in the world’s energy needs.
 From a consumer perspective, your resources will provide the majority of the world’s population with transportation, heating, cooking, cooling, and electricity.
 As well as raw materials being used in the manufacturing of plastics, fabrics and fertilisers.

 But, you’ll also be aware of the damage that equipment maintenance faults can cause to operations, commonly leading to a loss of customers and a damaged reputation.
 These challenges can be devastating to your bottom line, which is why it’s important to set a good maintenance culture.